Halsey Goes Braless Under Tight White Crop Top For Latest Risque Instagram Snap

-Halsey has never been afraid of showing off her flawless figure, and looks nothing short of stunning when she does it no matter what she wears.
+Halsey has never been afraid of showing off her flawless figure and looks nothing short of stunning when she does it no matter what she wears.
 The singer put her incredible body on display yet again in a barely-there t-shirt for her latest Instagram upload that was sure to get pulses racing.

 Halsey shared the sizzling snap late in the afternoon on Sunday, March 31, and it certainly caught the attention of her 12 million followers.
 The geotag of the post placed the singer in Tokyo, Japan, where she spent the day taking in the beauty of the freshly bloomed cherry blossom trees, and put on a risque display in her tiny white crop top as she did so.